-The last day of the splendid little Stewart Island adventure, for once my mind has a fixation on the destination, ie, civilisation and fresh food, not necessarily in that order.
+The last day of the splendid little Rakiura adventure, for once my mind has a fixation on the destination, ie, civilisation and fresh food, not necessarily in that order.

 Just a whole lot of striding to get to North Arm Hut, after that I’m on the Rakiura Highway, as easy as.